Raman scattering study of NaFe$_{0.53}$Cu$_{0.47}$As

-NaFe$_{1-x}$Cu$_{x}$As single crystals were grown by self-flux method~\cite{Tanatar_PRB2012,Songyu_ncommu2016}.
-The nominal Cu concentration was $x$ = 0.85, which resulted in $x$ = 0.47 actual concentration~\cite{Songyu_ncommu2016}.
+NaFe$_{1-x}$Cu$_{x}$As single crystals were grown by the self-flux method~\cite{Tanatar_PRB2012,Songyu_ncommu2016}.
+The nominal Cu concentration was $x$ = 0.85, which resulted in an actual concentration $x$ = 0.47 ~\cite{Songyu_ncommu2016}.
 The preparation of the reference LiFeAs single crystal is described in~\cite{Wang2010}.

-The NaFe$_{1-x}$Cu$_{x}$As crystal belongs to $Ibam$ space group at room temperature, as shown in the inset of Fig.~\ref{Fig1}.
-The crystallographic principle axis [001] of the $Ibam$ group is along Fe(Cu) stripe direction.
-We define X, Y and Z axes along crystallographic [100], [010] and [001] axes and Y$^\prime$/Z$^\prime$ along [011]/[0$\bar{1}$1] directions (inset Fig.~\ref{Fig2}(a)).
+The NaFe$_{1-x}$Cu$_{x}$As crystal belongs to the $Ibam$ space group at room temperature, as shown in the inset in Fig.~\ref{Fig1}.
+The crystallographic principal axis [001] of the $Ibam$ group is along the Fe(Cu) stripe direction.
+We define the X, Y, and Z axes along crystallographic [100], [010], and [001] axes and Y$^\prime$/Z$^\prime$ along the [011]/[0$\bar{1}$1] direction (inset Fig.~\ref{Fig2}(a)).

 There are 12 atoms in the primitive unit cell.
 Group theoretical analysis infers $4A_g+6B_{1g}+4B_{2g}+4B_{3g}+2A_u+4B_{1u}+6B_{2u}+6B_{3u}$~\cite{Bilbao_1} symmetry decomposition of the 36 phonon modes at the Brillouin center $\Gamma$ point.
 All the even $g$ modes are Raman active.
 The irreducible representations and decomposition of the Raman active modes by symmetry are summarized in Table~\ref{Table1}.